techreturners/delete-group-exercise-react-props-and-state/user_requirements/user_requirements.md

 - Underneath Jokes, create a heading with the text "Filtered Jokes: "

-- Create a variable called `const filteredJokes` and assign some logic to it that filters jokes based on whether they have an id of 3
+- Create a variable called `const filteredJokes` and assign some logic to it that filters jokes based on whether they have an id of 3.

+Hint: remember to consider what type this should be, refer to `joke.ts`

 - Beneath the heading "Filtered Jokes: " map over filtered jokes.
 Only the joke with the id of 3 should appear.